Skip to main content

 Tea (Шай)

-Tea is a ubiquitous beverage in Kazakhstan, often served strong and with milk and sugar.
-Black tea is the most common variety.
+Tea is everywhere in Kazakhstan, usually brewed strong and taken with milk and sugar.
+Black tea is the standard.

 teaHot